So Long to the Dwarf Alberta Spruce

 When you drive the axe into the tree when you need firewood, you are not cutting down a person; you are cutting down a tree.
 But while we should not romanticize the tree, we must realize God made it and it deserves respect because He made it as a tree. - Francis Schaeffer

 As much as we loved the ol' spruce, over the last couple years it was becoming clear that it was time for a change.
-First, it was old ebony that it was growing a bit too big for the space it was in.
+First, it was becoming obvious that the tree was growing a little too large for the space.

 Taking the tree down was simplicity itself.
 I started out with my chainsaw on a stick, but quickly figured out that just using some loppers was the best option.